brokenprogrammer/mnotify/README.md

 ## Thanks to

 [Mārtiņš Možeiko (mmozeiko)](https://github.com/mmozeiko) for the tls code which is available [here](https://gist.github.com/mmozeiko/c0dfcc8fec527a90a02145d2cc0bfb6d).
+And the WindowsToast.h header file to add support for Windows 10 style toasts in C.

 ## License